opheliasdaisies/flatiron_assessment_2/assessment.md

   b.
 Add a student to the school's students' array.

   c.
 Remove "Billy" from the students' array.
+Create a solution that would work for any name given, then give it the name `"Billy"`.

   d.
 Add a key to every student in the students array called "semester" and assign it the value "Summer".

   e.
-Change Ashley's subject to "being almost better than Blake"
+Change Ashley's subject to "being almost better than Blake".
+Create a solution that would work for any teacher given, then give it the teacher `"Ashley"`.

   f.
 Change Frank's grade from "A" to "F".
+Create a solution that would work for any intial and replacement grade given, then give it the grades and `"A"` and `"F"`.

   g.
 Return the name of the student with a "B".
+Create a solution that would work for any grade given, then give it the grade `"B"`.

   h.
 Return the subject of the instructor "Jeff".
+Create a solution that would work for any instructor given, then give it the instructor `"Jeff"` and the new subject.

   i.
-Write a statement to print out all the values in the school. ***FLAG
+Write a statement to print out all the values in the school.
+This should *not be* just `puts my_hash` but should iterate over the structure printing each individual key and value.

 ###4.
 Methods